Terms of Service

 • Cancel now: Mutual cancellation.
 The Job ends immediately.
 Funds secured for unstarted or in-progress Phases are refunded in full.
 No cancellation fee applies.

 • Finish current Phase, waive fee: The Contractor must complete and submit the in-progress Phase within 14 days.
 The Phase is reviewed and paid as normal.
 The Job closes after the Phase is resolved.
-Funds secured for remaining Phases are refunded in full.
-The responding party waives the cancellation fee as a goodwill gesture.
+Funds secured for unstarted remaining Phases are refunded in full.
+The responding party waives the direct-settlement cancellation fee as a goodwill gesture.

 • Decline: The cancellation request is cleared and the Job continues.
 The requesting party may submit a new request after a 3-day waiting period.
 A second request after a prior decline cannot be declined.